softlimit/theme-envy/README.md

 > **Note**
 > During the `init` command a new "Feature" is added to your project called `theme-envy` in `src/theme-envy/features/theme-envy`.
 This feature will add a snippet and `{% render 'theme-envy' %}` to the end of your `<head>` tag in `layout/theme.liquid` during project build.
 This handles all the Theme Envy JS and CSS.

+Next, install Theme Access in your store and create a new theme access token.

+Save this access token as an environment variable called `SHOPIFY_CLI_THEME_TOKEN` in a `.env` file at the project root.

 You are now ready to start developing!
 Get started with this simple command in your terminal
 ```bash
 npx theme-envy dev